Cannon River (Minnesota): Cultural information

 The mouth of the Cannon River was a major center of this culture.
 In historic times Indians and traders frequently hid their canoes near the river's mouth, and so French fur traders called the stream La Riviere aux Canots, "the river of canoes."
+The modern name came from a false homophone of French "Canot".

 In 1877 there were 15 flour mills along the stretch of river between Faribault and Northfield alone.
 At Dundas, travelers still can see the aging limestone walls of the Archibald Mill.
 The Cannon River also flows through the Science Center at the Maltby Nature Preserve in Randolph, Minnesota.